-Earnings (Loss) Per Share
+Income (Loss) Per Share

-Basic net loss per common share is computed by dividing net loss attributable to common stockholders for the period by the weighted average number of common shares outstanding during the period.
-Diluted net loss per share is computed by dividing the net loss attributable to common stockholders for the period by the weighted average number of common and common equivalent shares, such as Series A Preferred, unvested restricted stock, stock options and warrants that are outstanding during the period.
+Basic net income (loss) per common share is computed by dividing net income (loss) attributable to common stockholders for the period by the weighted average number of common shares outstanding during the period.
+Diluted net income (loss) per share is computed by dividing the net income (loss) attributable to common stockholders for the period by the weighted average number of common and common equivalent shares, such as Series A Preferred, unvested restricted stock, stock options and warrants that are outstanding during the period.
 Common stock equivalents are excluded from the computation when their inclusion would be anti-dilutive.
-No such adjustments were made for 2020, 2019 or 2018 as the Company reported a net loss for the years ended December 31, 2020, 2019 and 2018 and including the effects of common stock equivalents in the diluted earnings per share calculation would have been antidilutive (see Note 10).
+No such adjustments were made for 2022, 2021 or 2020 as the Company reported a net loss for the years ended December 31, 2022, 2021 and 2020 and including the effects of common stock equivalents in the diluted earnings per share calculation would have been anti-dilutive (see Note 9).